Oriall/Toan-GPT/README.md

 * `replyall mode` the bot will reply to all messages in the channel without using slash commands (`/chat` will also be unavailable)

    > **Warning**
-   > The bot will easily be triggered in `replyall` mode, which could cause program failures
+   > This Bot is currently only in a trial phase, so it may encounter some errors and is being updated now and will continue to be updated in the future.
  ---